 - 1/4 cup nutritional yeast (optional but highly recommended)

 - 1 1/2 tablespoons all-purpose seasoning blend (such as Frontier or Mrs. Dash)

 - 1 teaspoon dried thyme

 - Salt and freshly ground pepper to taste

-- Two 9-inch prepared good-quality pie crust, preferably whole grain
+- Two 9-inch prepared good-quality pie crusts, preferably whole grain

 - 1 cup fine whole grain bread crumbs

 - Paprika for topping

 - Cook or microwave the potatoes in their skins until done.
 When cool enough to handle, peel them.
 Dice four of them and mash the other four coarsely.
 Set aside until needed.